Automate access, reduce risk, and stay audit-ready

 The following step-by-step description explains how it works:

 Account creation is the first step in creating a user's digital identity.
-A unique profile is created in a directory or directory service such as Active Directory, Azure AD.
+A unique profile is created in a directory or directory service such as Active Directory or Azure AD.
 The profile stores information such as a username, email address, department, manager, and group memberships.
 Access rights may then be granted manually or automatically, through role-based provisioning (RBAC/ABAC) or triggered by an HR system.

 Authentication is a method of confirming that a user is who they claim to be prior to granting access.
 Modern environments may use authentication methods such as passwords, MFA, biometrics, and even passwordless alternatives such as FIDO2 keys.
-Many organisations utilise risk-based or adaptive authentication, which adds additional checks when something appears out of the ordinary, such as login attempts using a new device or from a different location.
+Many organizations utilize risk-based or adaptive authentication, which adds additional checks when something appears out of the ordinary, such as login attempts using a new device or from a different location.

 After validating identity, access control begins to define what that user can do.